neubot/neubot/doc/neubot.1.rst

 Neubot is a background process.
 You can control it by using its subcommands, its web interface or its web API.
 Neubot listens for web requests at ``http://127.0.0.1:9774/``.
-To access the web interface, use either your favorite browser or the ``viewer`` subcommand.
+To access the web interface, use your favorite browser.
 To change the address and/or port where Neubot listens for web requests, edit ``/etc/neubot/api`` (see the `FILES`_ section).